-- help the government meet its net-zero climate goals; - improve consumer and business protection; - provide a stable investment environment; and - ensure the electricity, gas, and water industries are efficient, and provide the best possible price to consumers.
+- Help the government meet its net-zero climate goals. - Improve consumer and business protection. - Provide a stable investment environment; and - Ensure the electricity, gas, and water industries are efficient, and provide the best possible price to consumers.

 You will work with colleagues from across the organisation and participate in industry and government groups.
-A key feature of the role is supporting both the Board and the CEO in achieving the aims of our Corporate Plan and resulting Forward Work Programmes.
+A key feature of the role is supporting both the Board and the Chief